South by Southwest: 2025

 Following the boycotts in the previous year, the festival terminated its contracts with the US Army and RTX Corporation.
 SXSW 2025 took place from March 7 to 15.

 SXSW Film had several premieres, with juried awards announced on March 12.
 Notable award winners in the competitions included: Shuffle (Documentary Feature Grand Jury Prize), One Day This Kid (Narrative Feature Grand Jury Prize), Retirement Plan (Narrative Short Grand Jury Prize), Stomach Bug (Animated Short Grand Jury Prize), and Harvester (Midnight Shorts Grand Jury Prize and Texas Shorts Grand Jury Prize).
 The music video for Swedish singer-songwriter Sarah Klang's Other Girls' won the Music Video Competition, and Fckups Anonymous* won the TV Pilot Competition.

 Major celebrities attended film premieres and featured sessions, including Ben Affleck (for The Accountant 2), Anna Kendrick (for Another Simple Favor), Jenna Ortega and Paul Rudd (for Death of a Unicorn), Robert Downey Jr. (featured session), Pedro Pascal and Bella Ramsey (featured session for The Last of Us), and Sadie Sink (for O'Dessa).
-In addition to Another Simple Favor, the opening night of the festival featured the premiere of the comedy series The Studio, starring Seth Rogen, Catherine O'Hara, and Kathryn Hahn, scheduled to premiere globally on Apple TV+ on March 26, 2025.
+In addition to Another Simple Favor, the opening night of the festival featured the premiere of the Apple TV+ series The Studio.

 The SXSW Innovation Awards were held on March 10.
 Winners included Wandercraft's Self-Balancing Exoskeleton (Artificial Intelligence), "I SEE MUSIC!" by Synegram (Audio Experience) and Share@MealConnect (Community Empowerment).
 The People's Choice Award went to "Engineering the world's first Smart Lipstick" (a R&D project of Grupo Boticário and CESAR Innovation Hub of Brazil), and SolarSPELL won Best in Show.

-Investor and entrepreneur Mark Cuban was inducted into the SXSW Hall of Fame on March 10 during the Innovation Awards Ceremony.
+Investor and entrepreneur Mark Cuban was inducted into the SXSW Hall of Fame during the Innovation Awards Ceremony.
 In his speech, he was highly critical of US President Donald Trump and his special advisor, entrepreneur Elon Musk.

-The 2025 SXSW Pitch event, presented by KPMG, saw nine category winners announced on March 9, with an official media event the next day at the JW Marriott in downtown Austin.
-This competition allows early-stage startups to present their businesses (across nine categories) to a panel of industry technology experts, media personnel, venture capitalists, and angel investors.
-Polygraf AI was named "Best in Show," while Azul Biotechnologies, Inc. won "Best Bootstrap Company," Tempest Droneworx received the "Best Speed Pitch" award, and Launch Ahead was recognized for "Best In Inclusivity."
+At the 2025 SXSW Pitch event, presented by KPMG, Polygraf AI was named "Best in Show," while Azul Biotechnologies, Inc. won "Best Bootstrap Company," Tempest Droneworx received the "Best Speed Pitch" award, and Launch Ahead was recognized for "Best In Inclusivity."